0xJonaseb11/MedLedger/README.md

 ## 📜 Smart Contracts

-MedRecordChain is built with Solidity smart contracts, handling the core functionality of record management and appointment booking:
+MedLedger is built with Solidity smart contracts, handling the core functionality of record management and appointment booking:

 - **PatientRegistry**: Manages patient data and permissions.
 - **DoctorRegistry**: Handles doctor registration and access control.